Seahawks first-round pick Devon Witherspoon watches practice from sideline

 RENTON — Just when the Seahawks’ crowded secondary seemed to be taking shape, an inevitable reality of football — injury — stepped in.

-First-round pick Devon Witherspoon sat out practice on Tuesday after he was sidelined midway through Monday’s workout, while second-year backup safety Joey Blount was not seen after suffering an apparent back injury Monday and being carted off the field.
+First-round pick Devon Witherspoon sat out practice on Tuesday after he was sidelined midway through Monday’s workout, while second-year backup safety Joey Blount was not seen after suffering an apparent back injury Monday.

 Witherspoon, who was the fifth overall pick out of Illinois, watched practice from the sideline with a wrap on his upper leg.

-It’s unclear the nature or severity of the injuries to either Witherspoon or Blount as coach Pete Carroll did not talk to the media Tuesday.
+It’s unclear the nature or severity of the injuries to either Witherspoon or Blount, as coach Pete Carroll did not talk to the media Tuesday.
 He is scheduled to on Wednesday in advance of the preseason opener Thursday at 7 p.m. at Lumen Field against the Minnesota Vikings.

 Witherspoon’s injury may well be minor.
-Witherspoon didn’t appear too encumbered as he moved easily up and down the sidelines congratulating teammates after big plays.
+He didn’t appear too encumbered as he moved easily up and down the sidelines congratulating teammates after big plays.
+However, the injury likely means Witherspoon won’t play against the Vikings.

-And Witherspoon was limited during the offseason program due to a lingering hamstring issue.

-But any injury at this point likely means Witherspoon won’t play against the Vikings, and the Seahawks will have to wait to get the player who was their highest draft pick since 2009 on the field.

 Witherspoon has been working with the starting defense at nickel corner and got ample time there in Friday’s mock game.